Private, fair and accurate: Training large-scale, privacy-preserving AI models in medical imaging: Author Contributions Statement

 \section{Author Contributions Statement}

 The formal analysis was conducted by STA, AZ, DT, and GK.
 The original draft was written by STA and AZ and edited by DT and GK.
-The experiments were performed by STA.
-The software was developed by STA.
-Statistical analyses were performed by AZ.
+The experiments as well as the software development for UKA-CXR were performed by STA and for PDAC by AZ.
+Statistical analyses were performed by AZ and STA.
 DT and GK provided clinical and technical expertise.
 All authors read the manuscript and contributed to the interpretation of the results and agreed to the submission of this paper.